Free Joseon

-Free Joseon, formerly known as Cheollima Civil Defense (천리마민방위) and formally styled as The Provisional Government of Free Joseon (자유조선임시정부), is an anti-North Korean activist group established on 4 March 2017.
+Free Joseon, formerly known as Cheollima Civil Defense (천리마민방위) and formally styled as The Provisional Government of Free Joseon (자유조선임시정부), is an anti-North Korea activist group established on 4 March 2017.
 It has been noted for protecting the family of Kim Jong Nam (including Kim Han Sol) following his assassination in Malaysia.
 It is also known to support North Korean defectors.
 On 1 March 2019, "Cheollima Civil Defense" was renamed to "Free Joseon", which is also the proposed name for North Korea if it "overthrows its current government".

 Mission

 On March 1, 2019, Free Joseon issued the "Declaration for a Free Joseon".
 Within this declaration, Free Joseon enumerated nine accusations against the Kim regime in North Korea.
 These ranged from accusations of torture and terrorism to failures to provide food for the people of North Korea.
 By virtue of these accusations, Free Joseon declared the Kim regime an illegitimate government and proclaimed itself to be the true representative government of the people of North Korea: "We declare on this day the establishment of Free Joseon, a provisional government preparing the foundations for a future nation built upon respect for principles of human rights and humanitarianism, holding sacred a manifest dignity for every woman, man, and child.
 We declare this entity the sole legitimate representative of the Korean people of the north."
 The declaration continues on by calling upon resistance to the Kim regime of those who currently live under its rule and for Koreans abroad to lend their support to Free Joseon.